 5. Whenever a mining site lies contiguous to any waters of the State or whenever, in the judgement of the Division, proposed mining at such site will adversely affect any portion of a watershed of the State, the Operator will follow sound engineering and conservation measures to provide protective barriers, such as dams, berms, silt ponds, or other similar structures, between the land to be affected and waters or watersheds involved.
 All such structures are to be approved by the Division as a part of this Plan and are to be substantial for the protection of contiguous natural resources of the State.
 All structures referred to above are to be constructed a reasonable distance from waters of the State, or that portion of a watershed of the State that may be adversely affected, as determined by the Division.
 Surface mining, if conducted within the 100 year floodplain, shall be done in accordance with any applicable local floodplain management ordinance, if any.
 Where a local floodplain management ordinance does not exist, the Operator shall ensure that the mining activities are conducted so as to minimize flooding, erosion and/or sedimentation on adjacent upstream or downstream properties.

-6. Before natural creeks, streams, rivers, lakes, or other bodies of water may be altered in course or relocated by the Operator, the plan for such alteration or relocation must be approved by the Division as a part of this Plan.
+6. Before natural creeks, streams, rivers, lakes, or other bodies of water may be altered in course or relocated by the Operator, the plan for such alteration or relocation must be in accordance with any applicable rules and/or regulations and approved by the Division as a part of this Plan.

-7. The Operator shall obtain required storm water permits and maintain compliance with the Water Quality Control Rules, Chapter 391-3-6-.16 (Storm Water Permit Requirements).
+7. The Operator shall obtain any necessary water permits and maintain compliance with the Water Quality Control Rules, Chapter 391-3-6-.16.

 8. Where properties on the National Register of Historic Places are located within one mile of any portion of the proposed mining operation, the Operator shall provide, as an attachment to this Plan, documentation which demonstrates the following have been adequately considered: